Pelvic Organ Prolapse, Incontinence and Beyond: Expert Q&A

 Juraj Letko, MD

-Juraj Letko, MD, is an obstetrician and gynecologist with advanced training in female and reconstructive surgery.
-He treats a wide range of conditions, including pelvic organ prolapse, urinary incontinence, urinary infections, and painful, irritative voiding disorders.
+Juraj Letko, MD, is a urogynecologist — an obstetrician and gynecologist with advanced training in female and reconstructive surgery.
+Dr. Letko treats a wide range of conditions, including pelvic organ prolapse, urinary incontinence, urinary infections, and painful, irritative voiding disorders.

 Sandra Valaitis, MD